 Scholar.
 Learner.
 Mentor.

-I am a third-year student at Northwestern majoring in Economics with minors in Spanish, Business and Sociology.
+I am a third-year student at Northwestern majoring in Economics with minors in Spanish, Business, and Marketing.
 My mission in life is to help people, whether that be helping to resolve academic or personal problems.
 Objective and analytic, I thrive when working in groups.
 I am pursuing a career where I can merge my business interests with collaborative problem-solving.

 Student Consultant, Edwards Lifesciences

 Advised client regarding the introduction of a new product to the biomedical market

 Conducted market research and interviewed potential users to test viability of product

 Recommended that client move forward with product, and pivot towards subscription-based model to maximize profit

 Compass Peer Mentor, Student Enrichment Services @ NU

 Worked with 3-5 first-year students who identify as first-generation and/or lower-income

 Assisted mentees as they navigate Northwestern, seek out resources and find community